kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 log; workflow revolutionising patterns, learnings and tools evolved in place of which I'd like to share some here.

-## Source-control & experiment with your workflow.
+## Source-control, automate & experiment with your workflow.

 I make the case if you find a tool difficult to install and/or configure, you'll be reluctant to learn how to use it—if at all.
 Take for instance